-During the COVID-19 pandemic, it is more important than ever to get travel insurance and check it provides sufficient cover.
-See the Foreign, Commonwealth & Development Office (FCDO) guidance on foreign travel insurance.
+It is more important than ever to get travel insurance and check it provides sufficient cover.
+See the FCDO guidance on foreign travel insurance.

 Most visits to Kiribati are trouble-free.
 However, petty theft can occur and you should take care with personal possessions.
 Women travelling on their own should take care, particularly at night.

 The wet season normally runs from November to April.
 Severe weather may result in flooding, coastal inundation and disruption to essential services and infrastructure.
 See Natural disasters